 Members of the Advisory Committee shall be compensated based on applicable Treasury Board rates for honorarium, per diem, and travel expenditures.

-The Francophone Affairs Branch within the Office of the Provincial Secretary will provide administrative support to the committee’s activities as well as support additional work as mandated by the Minister.
+The Francophone Affairs Branch within the Office of the Legislative Secretary will provide administrative support to the committee's activities as well as support additional work as mandated by the Minister.